Quietus

 Taking his own napkin, Gladius folded the cloth and tied it snug around the knife wound in his thigh.

 “By the way, Mr. Rigg, you were wrong about that ‘old crow’ and her maid.
 First of all, the woman had a name.
 Lady Amellia Suresh, and she was a good woman.
-A kind woman who never looks down upon others.
+A kind woman who never looked down upon others.
 You took the life of a beautiful human being—a credit to your race.
 But that wasn’t your biggest mistake.”

 Standing up, the gnome leaned across the table as far as he could, dropping his tone to a whisper.
 “Your biggest mistake was harming Lady Suresh’s maid.”
 Pulling back so their eyes met, Gladius’s crystal blue eyes grew cold as the Southern Sea.